freedomofpress/encryption-works/encryption_works.md

 You can think of your public key and private key like your e-mail address and e-mail passphrase.
 You probably want your general e-mail address to be public, so that people can contact you -- it's the same with your public key.
 And, in the same way you should keep your e-mail passphrase to yourself, you should never share your private key with anyone or attach it in an e-mail.

+It's a good idea to publicly announce your key, especially if you create a new one.
+Many people [tweet](https://twitter.com/tommycollison/status/620696207187398656) their key's fingerprint, [mention](http://parkerhiggins.net/2014/08/email-signature-nudge-encryption-use/) it in their email signatures, or [link](https://twitter.com/ggreenwald) to it in their Twitter bio:

+![Img of Glenn's bio goes here.]

+This increases the legitimacy of the key.
+Not only does an attacker have to create a false key for Greenwald, but they have to hack his Twitter account and point the link in his bio to his key to the fake key.
+That's not likely to happen, especially since —for added security— Glenn's public key is listed on his site, <firstlook.org/theintercept>.
+This line of attack leaves several obvious clues, and is therefore hard to pull off.
+Therefore, we can say with some degree of trust that Glenn's public key info is legitimate.

 ### Software

 To install GPG, Windows users can download [Gpg4win](http://www.gpg4win.org/), and Mac OS X users can download [GPGTools](https://gpgtools.org/).
 If you run GNU/Linux you should already have GPG installed.
 GPG is a command line program, but there's software that interfaces with email clients that makes it much easier to use.